-Hybrids are not evil creatures of the night.
-They are a plant variety that was developed by cross breeding two different varieties.
+Hybridization is not new.
 The Aztecs began breeding maize varieties as early as 800 AD and George Washington Carver made a career in the 1920’s of developing peanut varieties and finding ways to market the crop.

 You cannot save seeds from hybrids.
 Hybrids have a letter/number to identify them such as F1 and F2 .The F is for filial (meaning offspring) and the number shows which generation hybrid they are after controlled cross-pollination.

-Open pollinated plants reproduce through natural means such as insects or wind.
+Open pollinated plants reproduce through natural means of pollination such as insects or wind.
 Seeds from open pollinated plants can be saved and will grow true to their parent.

 One advantage to growing open pollinated heirloom plants is that you can save the seeds.
 As your plants mature this summer pick some of the best ones for seed saving.
 Beans, melons, squashes, and tomatoes are easy plants to start with.
 By choosing the best plants for seed saving the gardener is using selection to improve their production.

 Saving seeds builds food security while saving money.
 This helps your annual garden budget to shrink so that you are spending less money overall on food.
 You can also save seeds from your favorite plants thus assuring you will have them next year.

 When saving seeds it is important to learn something about plant pollination and reproduction.
 Pollination takes place one of three ways; self, wind and insects.